Link cobordisms and absolute gradings on link Floer homology: -modified knot Floer homology and a bound on the invariant

 \end{cor}

 \begin{proof}Suppose that $K_-$ and $K_+$ are two knots which differ by a crossing change (and $K_-$ has the negative crossing and $K_+$ has the positive crossing).
 We can construct a negative definite link cobordism $(W_{1},\Sigma_{1})$ from $(S^3,K_-)$ to $(S^3,K_+)$ and also a negative definite link cobordism $(W_{2},\Sigma_{2})$ from $(S^3,K_+)$ to $(S^3,K_-)$.
-Each is formed by adding a 2-handle with framing $-1$, around the crossing, as shown in Figure \ref{fig::14}.
-The homology class of the surface can be read off from the intersection number of the knot on the incoming end with the Seifert disk for the $-1$ framed unknot.
+Each is formed by adding a 2-handle with framing $-1$, around the crossing, as shown in Figure~\ref{fig::14}.